wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 - Pedometer support dropped for Android
 - Expo Go now uses the New Architecture for all apps

-### Unsupported plugins from expo 52.
+### Unsupported Plugins from Expo 52.

-The following plugins support has been removed from the expo sdk 52.
+The following plugins support has been removed from the Expo SDK 52.
 - `expo-ads-admob`
 - `expo-analytics-amplitude`
 - `expo-app-loading`